Prince George’s, Baltimore reviewing Hogan’s order easing restrictions at football stadiums

 According to the Baltimore City Health Department, the city in the past month has had a 10 percent increase in cases.
 Baltimore is operating at Phase 2, with indoor dining, religious facilities and indoor recreation facilities open at 50 percent capacity.

-Prince George’s County is also in the second phase of its recovery.
+Prince George’s is also in the second phase of its recovery.

 Gina Ford, a spokeswoman for County Executive Angela D. Alsobrooks (D), said in a statement, “We are reviewing the governor’s order and our health officials will be in conversation with the Washington Football Team to determine next steps.”